-Description Date of adoption Effect on the financial statements or other significant matters ments Not Yet Adopted This standard amends disclosure requirements for companies that use the practical expedient to measure the fair value of certain investments using the net asset value per share.
+Standard Description Date of adoption Effect on the financial statements or other significant matters Accounting Pronouncen nents Not Yet Adopted Update No. 2015-07, Fair Value Measurement (Topic 820): Disclosures for Investments in Certain Entities That Calculate Net Asset Value per Share (or Its Equivalent) This standard amends disclosure requirements for companies that use the practical expedient to measure the fair value of certain investments using the net asset value per share.
 Under the standard, companies are no longer required to categorize fair value measurements for these investments in the fair value hierarchy.
 January 1, 2017 Upon adoption, the Company will apply the new disclosure requirements to its investments in limited partnerships that are valued using the practical expedient.
-This standard amends disclosure requirements for the liability for unpaid claims and claim adjustment expenses on short-duration contracts for insurance entities.
+Update No. 2015-09, Financial Services - Insurance (Topic 944): Disclosures about Short-Duration Contracts This standard amends disclosure requirements for the liability for unpaid claims and claim adjustment expenses on short-duration contracts for insurance entities.
 Under the standard, companies must include certain additional quantitative and qualitative information about these liabilities in its financial statements.
-January 1, 2017 Upon adoption, the Company will retrospectively apply the new disclosure requirements to its short-duration contracts, which are primarily related to its group insurance policies.
-This standards amends recognition and disclosure requirements for equity investments, except those accounted for under the equity method of accounting or those consolidated.
+January 1, 2017 Upon adoption, the Company will retrospectively apply the new disclosure requirements to its short-duration contracts, which are primarily related to its insurance policies in the Benefits segment.
+Update No. 2016-01, Financial Instruments (Topic 825): Recognition and Measurement of Financial Assets and Financial Liabilities This standards amends recognition and disclosure requirements primarily for equity investments carried at fair value.
 Under the standard, companies must measure these investments at fair value, with changes in fair value recorded in income.
 In addition, the requirement to disclose the fair value of financial instruments held at amortized cost has been eliminated for nonpublic companies.
 January 1, 2019 The Company is in the early stages of evaluating the potential impact of the standard on its financial statements.
-The Company will apply the standard by means of a cumulative-effect adjustment to the balance sheet.
-This standards amends the recognition requirements for all leases with a term greater than 12 months and provides new guidelines for the identification of a lease within a contract.
+The Company will apply the standard using a modified retrospective approach.
+Update No. 2016-02, Leases (Topic 842) This standards amends the recognition requirements for all leases with a term greater than 12 months and provides new guidelines for the identification of a lease within a contract.
 Under the standard, companies must measure and recognize a liability to make lease payments and a right-of-use asset representing the right to use the underlying asset for the lease term.
 In addition, the standard requires expanded quantitative and qualitative disclosures.
 January 1, 2020 The Company is in the early stages of evaluating the potential impact of the standard on its financial statements.
 Upon adoption, the Company will apply the standard using a modified retrospective approach and apply the requirements to all new leases.
-This standard amends disclosure requirements for companies that use the practical expedient to measure the fair value of certain investments using the net asset value per share.
-Under the standard, companies are no longer required to categorize fair value measurements for these investments in the fair value hierarchy.
-This standard amends disclosure requirements for the liability for unpaid claims and claim adjustment expenses on short-duration contracts for insurance entities.
-Under the standard, companies must include certain additional quantitative and qualitative information about these liabilities in its financial statements.
-This standards amends recognition and disclosure requirements for equity investments, except those accounted for under the equity method of accounting or those consolidated.
-Under the standard, companies must measure these investments at fair value, with changes in fair value recorded in income.
-In addition, the requirement to disclose the fair value of financial instruments held at amortized cost has been eliminated for nonpublic companies.
-This standards amends the recognition requirements for all leases with a term greater than 12 months and provides new guidelines for the identification of a lease within a contract.
-Under the standard, companies must measure and recognize a liability to make lease payments and a right-of-use asset representing the right to use the underlying asset for the lease term.
-In addition, the standard requires expanded quantitative and This standard amends disclosure requirements for companies that use the practical expedient to measure the fair value of certain investments using the net asset value per share.
-Under the standard, companies are no longer required to categorize fair value measurements for these investments in the fair value hierarchy.
-This standard amends disclosure requirements for the liability for unpaid claims and claim adjustment expenses on short-duration contracts for insurance entities.
-Under the standard, companies must include certain additional quantitative and qualitative information about these liabilities in its financial statements.
-This standards amends recognition and disclosure requirements for equity investments, except those accounted for under the equity method of accounting or those consolidated.
-Under the standard, companies must measure these investments at fair value, with changes in fair value recorded in income.
-In addition, the requirement to disclose the fair value of financial instruments held at amortized cost has been eliminated for nonpublic companies.
-This standards amends the recognition requirements for all leases with a term greater than 12 months and provides new guidelines for the identification of a lease within a contract.
-Under the standard, companies must measure and recognize a liability to make lease payments and a right-of-use asset representing the right to use the underlying asset for the lease term.
-In addition, the standard requires expanded quantitative and